About the Project

 This discursive inquiry seeks to build upon, and apply the findings of such research in order to identify how architectural education can be both evaluated, improved and applied elsewhere.
 To what extent is architectural education an inclusive learning experience?
 What might its approaches offer to other educational contexts?
 In addition to architectural education, the fields of education, design, neuroscience and psychology are all relevant to this inquiry.

-The principal supervisor for this project is Peter Holgate.
+The principal supervisor for this project is Associate Professor Peter Holgate.

 Eligibility and How to Apply: